trimstray/nginx-admins-handbook/README.md

   </a>
 </p>

-## Printable high-res hardening cheatsheet
+## Printable high-res hardening cheatsheets

 I created printable posters with hardening cheatsheets (High-Res 5000x8200) based on these recipes: